What is SMTP?

 then download and install an SMTP extension unless another solution is offered by the provider.

 We’ll show you how to configure an SMTP server on the example of our SMTP Email Settings extension for Magento 2.

 Go to Stores → Configuration → SMTP Email Settings and set Enable SMTP for E-mail to Yes

-You’re free to set up the rest of the settings to your discretion.
+You’re free to set up the rest of the settings at your discretion.